This project started as my personal notepaper. Then… it sort of grew.

 Last week, I realized I could print these for the children in my family, so they had an area to color, but also an area to draw in.
 (They’re at the age where they love coloring, but they also love to draw.)

-And then, I decided to make these available to everyone, free.
+And then, I decided to make these available to everyone, free, for your personal use.
+(Please don’t claim they’re your original art, or use them commercially.)

 Click on each image below, and the related PDF will open for you to download.
 (These are 8 1/2″ x 11″ pages, and each graphic is linked to a different PDF.)